wintexpro/doton-local-network/README.md

 ## Helpers

-For sending a message to Substrate through TON, you must follow a helper command:
+To send a message to Substrate through TON, you must follow a helper command:

 ```sh
 make ton-send-msg MSG="Hello substrate\!"
 ```

-And for sending a message to TON through Substrate:
+And to send a message to TON through Substrate:

 ```sh
 make sub-send-msg MSG="Hello ton\!"